Michael Eriksson

 Addendum:

-On 2024-07-03, roughly two weeks later, German news sources claim that this, beginning “today”, is a legal mandate, which removes any hope of an improvement.
+Roughly two weeks later, German news sources claim that this, beginning “today”, is a legal mandate, which removes any hope of an improvement.
 Specifically, and entirely unrelated to usability issues, some EU directive has been implemented in order to avoid loose screw-caps landing on the beach.
 Whether this mandate will have any significant effect on the environment, I leave unstated—but I do express the strong suspicion that this is yet another case of taking environmentalist action for the sake of taking action or of over-prioritizing details of the environment while achieving little in the big picture.
 (In both cases, without a proper cost–benefit analysis and a holistic view of pros and cons.)
 In this, it is a good example of why we need evidence-based politics: if the decision is a poor one, this would have been more obvious and the decision easier to avoid; if it is a good one, the sceptic could have convinced himself of this, instead of speculating about further incompetence from politicians.

 It does point to something interesting around the theme of this text, however, namely how easy it is to miss pros and cons that go beyond our own experiences, patterns of use, or whatever might apply: I cannot recall the last time that I drank any type of screw-capped beverage outdoors, let alone at the beach (nor the last time that I was at a beach at all), and complications like screw-caps being lost or forgotten by beach visitors did not even occur to me during the original writing.